Math 140A - Notes

 Which of the order axioms O1–O5 are satisfied by the lexicographic ordering?

-While we still haven’t provided an explicit definition of the real numbers, you should be comfortable
+Though we haven’t provided an explicit definition of the real numbers, you should be comfortable

-with the fact that both Q and R are ordered fields.
-The question remains of how to distinguish them?
+that both Q and R are ordered fields.
+We now ask how these might be distinguished axiomatically.

 1. S is bounded above if it has an upper bound M: